-CO1: Describe the concept of structural analysis, degree of indeterminacy.

-CO2: Calculate slopes and deflection at various locations for different types of beams.

-CO3: Identify determinate and indeterminate trusses and calculate forces in the members of trusses Perform the distribution of the moments the in continuous beam and frame
+- CO1: Describe the concept of structural analysis, degree of indeterminacy. - CO2: Calculate slopes and deflection at various locations for different types of beams. - CO3: Identify determinate and indeterminate trusses and calculate forces in the members of

-BTCEC404/BTCVC404 Water Resources Engineering
+BTCIC 404 / BTCVC 404 Water Resources Engineering